 Access Community Housing Company (ACHC) is a not-for-profit company which provides social housing for eligible applicants across Far North Queensland.
-ACHC is funded by the Department of Housing and Public Works (DoHPW) and registered under the National Regulatory System as a Tier 2 provider.
-Housing is provided to clients who are on the DoHPW register of need.
-ACHC provides housing under a range of DoHPW programs, including the Community Rent Scheme (CRS).
+ACHC is funded by the Department of Communities, Housing and Digital Economy (DCHDE) and registered under the National Regulatory System as a Tier 2 provider.
+Housing is provided to clients who are on the DCHDE register of need.
+ACHC provides housing under a range of DCHDE programs, including the Community Rent Scheme (CRS).
 Under this scheme, ACHC rents privately owned properties, either through a real estate or dealing direct with the owner, and uses these in conjunction with their affordable housing service.

 Landlords of CRS properties are a valued link in the Access Community Housing Company chain of delivery, where we strive to achieve our motto of ‘Better Homes, Better Futures’.
 For landlords wishing to participate in ACHC and the CRS program there are many benefits and things to know, some of which are provided below.
 For additional information, please contact Access Community Housing Company on phone (07) 4031 6702 or firstname.lastname@example.org

-ACHC has been operating since 1991 and currently manages 570 properties across Far North Queensland, from Mossman to Cairns and Babinda.
+ACHC has been operating since 1991 and currently manages approximately 650 properties across Far North Queensland, from Mossman to Cairns and Babinda.